What Is Netdom Utility

 Old_computer_name, new_computer_name

-- Create the file rename.ps1 with the following contents:
+Create the file rename.ps1 with the following script:

 Then run this script.